This post may contain affiliate links. Please read my disclosure for more info.

 - & more!

-Until you’ve built up a decently sized list of favorite meals, try planning one NEW recipe per week.
+Until you’ve built up a decent list of favorite meals, try planning one NEW recipe every week or two.

-And, of course, there’s always plenty of all sorts of recipes to try that you can find on Pinterest!
+And, of course, there are always plenty of all sorts of recipes to try that you can find on Pinterest.

 Next, if you’re still feeling indecisive when you sit down to plan your week, planning by theme can help you speed up the process.

-Dinner themes help to narrow down your options for each day, making it much easier to pick something and move on.
+Dinner themes or “theme nights” help to narrow down your options for each day, making it much easier to pick something and move on.